bogdantoader/mywebsite-detailed/content/_index.md

 <img src="/img/me_square.png" style="max-width:25%;min-width:40px;float:left;margin-right:5%;border-radius:4%" alt="Bogdan" />
 <!--<img src="/img/me.jpg" style="max-width:25%;min-width:40px;float:left;margin-right:5%;border-radius:4%" alt="Bogdan" />-->

-I am a postdoctoral researcher at the [Quantitative Biology Institute](https://qbio.yale.edu) at Yale University, where I work on algorithms for [cryo-EM](https://en.wikipedia.org/wiki/Cryogenic_electron_microscopy).
+I am a postdoctoral researcher in the [Department of Statistics and Data Science](https://statistics.yale.edu) and the [Quantitative Biology Institute](https://qbio.yale.edu) at Yale University, where I work on algorithms for [cryo-EM](https://en.wikipedia.org/wiki/Cryogenic_electron_microscopy).
 Previously, I was a postdoc in the [Cambridge Advanced Imaging Centre](https://caic.bio.cam.ac.uk) at the University of Cambridge, where I worked on deconvolution for microscopy data,